Oak Creek Power Plant

 Average coal use

-Advanced AQCS systems were installed in 2012 for $750 million on all four generating units.
+Advanced AQCS systems were installed on all four generating units in 2012 for $750 million.
 The AQCS system consists of SCR and WFGD emission control components as noted below.

-SCR controls reduce emissions of nitrous oxides (NOx) by 50 to 60 percent.
-One SCR was installed for each pair of generating units.
+SCR controls reduce emissions of nitrous oxides (NOx) by 50% to 60%.
+One SCR control was installed for each pair of generating units.

-WFGD controls are reducing sulfur dioxide (SO2) emissions by more than 90 percent.
+WFGD controls are reducing sulfur dioxide (SO2) emissions by more than 90%.
 One WFGD system was installed for each pair of generating units.

 Boilers